Bertrand Moses, MSc

 Bio

-Bertrand Moses is the Mental Health and Psychosocial Support (MHPSS) Specialist at UNICEF for the Eastern Caribbean Area, for 12 countries and territories.
-In this role, he works to strengthen their MHPSS programmes, policies and strategies for children and youth in the health, education, child protection, social and emergency/disaster sectors.Prior to this role, Bertrand functioned as the National Coordinator of Child Affairs in the Office of the Prime Minister of Trinidad & Tobago.
+Bertrand Moses is the Child Protection Officer with a focus on Mental Health and Psychosocial Support (MHPSS) in the UNICEF for the Eastern Caribbean Area Office.
+In this role, he works with 12 countries to strengthen their Child Protection and MHPSS programmes, policies and strategies across sectors such as health, education, climate change, social protection and emergency/disasters.
+His work included launching the Caribbeans 1st Child, Youth and Caregivers Mental Health support website that supports 20 Caribbean countries with MHPSS resources such as workbooks, referral directories, apps, courses, games and other resources.Prior to this role, Bertrand functioned as the National Coordinator of Child Affairs in the Office of the Prime Minister of Trinidad & Tobago.
 In this role, he implemented and coordinated the development of the 1st National Child Policy in the Eastern Caribbean and worked along with the civil sector, corporate sector and all government entities related to children and youth.
+As a psychotherapist, Bertrand holds over 17 years of experience in mental health, working with the corporate sector, voluntary organizations, communities, schools, hospitals, and clinics.